Raising concerns about a staff member's behaviour

 You can seek advice or support at any stage by reaching out to the Tauria—Student Interest and Conflict Resolution team.

 They can talk to you about your concerns in confidence, help you work out the best options, and tell you about complaints pathways and processes.
-The only reason Tauria—Student Interest would breach confidence is if there are imminent concerns about someone’s safety, in which case we’d need to take appropriate action to ensure everyone is safe.
+The only reason Tauria—Student Interest would breach confidentiality is if there are imminent concerns about someone’s safety, in which case we’d need to take appropriate action to ensure everyone is safe.
 You can read the University’s privacy notice here.

 Contacting the Tauria—Student Interest team does not commit you to making a complaint.